Advertisement

 Also, it’s not only when your oil level reaches the L mark that you can initiate an oil top-up; once the oil Is reducing below average, pour oil into the existing content.

-Recommended: What Color Is Brake Fluid
+Recommended: Is Power Steering Fluid Flammable?

 Nevertheless, you should consult your car manual to get the best-tailored oil readings.